Nodeclipse/EditBox/README.md

 ### Terms

+Catalog is list of Themes.
 Provider `BoxProviderImpl` is Category .
-Catalog is list of Themes.
+Provider is holding theme (Settings object).
 Theme `BoxSettingsImpl` is set of colors .

 ### Build